PapiHack/paytech-php-client/README.md

 ## Contributing

-Feel free to make a PR or posting an issue 😃
+Feel free to make a PR or report an issue 😃

 Regarding the tests, I use the elegant PHP Testing Framework  [Pest](https://pestphp.com/) 😎